-What is Plastic chutney and why the name?
+What exactly is Plastic Chutney, and why is it called that?

-In any occasion, you will find chutney along with papad followed by sweets to finish a Bengali meal.
-Bengali plastic chutney is famous in any special occasion including wedding day lunch, birthday meal, first rice ceremony meal or any other special days.
-You must be wondering how could a person prepare chutney with plastic!
+On any occasion, you will find chutney along with papad followed by sweets to finish a Bengali meal.
+Bengali plastic chutney is popular for wedding day lunches, birthday meals, first rice ceremony meals, and other important occasions.
+You’re probably thinking how someone could make chutney out of plastic!

 How does the papaya plastic chutney taste?

-As I told you Bengali chutneys are sweet and tangy in taste.
-Similarly, the papaya plastic chutney tastes sweet and tangy.
-Though papaya is neutral in taste, we add lemon juice to give the tangy taste.
+As I previously mentioned, Bengali chutneys are sweet and tangy.
+The papaya plastic chutney has a similar sweet and tangy flavor.
+Despite the fact that papaya has a neutral flavor, we add lemon juice to give it a tangy flavor.

 What are the other plastic chutneys?